Taking action to improve the collection of statistics about disabled children in Scotland

 It is in this context that at CELCIS we have secured funding from the Economic and Social Research Council (ESRC) to carry out a short-life research project aimed at producing a revised, enhanced set of disability questions that enable practitioners to more accurately and confidently record a child’s disability.
 The project started earlier this summer and involves working with six Scottish Child Interview Model (SCIM) partnerships to co-develop and test new data questions that record the physical or mental health conditions or illnesses that have a substantial, long-term adverse effect on the child’s ability to do day-to-day activities.
 Already the contribution of these partnerships has been invaluable as their practice insights and experience have helped to ensure the wording of the test questions is clear and non-stigmatising.

-The project also involves working with key national stakeholders, including the Scottish Government, COSLA, Social Work Scotland and the Health and Social Care Alliance Scotland.
+The project also involves working with key national stakeholders, including the Scottish Government, COSLA, Police Scotland, Social Work Scotland and the Health and Social Care Alliance Scotland.
 In their role as critical friends, they are helping us to ‘future proof’ the project’s work by considering whether the questions and the resulting data are consistent with the Equality Act 2010, meaningful to different stakeholders, and have the potential to be adopted within other children’s statistical collections.

 Looking ahead